badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 }
 {% endhighlight %}

-If you run this you will see that it does not work as expected.
-There's two problems: Undo is very slow every tap, even when user drew only a few lines.
-The other problem is that we are deleting the last part of the last line, not the whole line itself.
+If you run this, you’ll see that it does not work as expected.
+There are two problems, firstly undo is very slow every tap, even when user draws only a few lines.
+The other problem is that we’re deleting the last part of the last line, not the whole line itself.
 This is not what we expect when we tap the button.

-Fixing the performance problem entails changing the `DrawCommandReceiver` protocol to accept an ordered list of commands to execute, as opposed to only one command.
+Fixing the performance problem means changing the `DrawCommandReceiver` protocol to accept an ordered list of commands to execute, as opposed to only one command.
 This will allow the underlying view to set up the context and change the buffer only once for the whole set of commands.

 You can see the previous changes [here][undo1].

 ### Composed command

-To make our undo operation behave as intended, we'll take advantage our types, with very little effort.
+To make our undo operation behave as intended, we can take advantage our types, which requires very little effort.

 A whole line is constructed by all the intermediate points the user is going through with her finger.
 We can model this in our controller by using a composed command.
 A composed command will be a command that contains an ordered list of commands.
 These commands will be single line commands.
-The queue itself will be containing either composed commands (a whole line) or a circle command (a dot).
-That way we can still undo the last command in the queue, but actually undo the whole stroke.
+The queue itself will contain either composed commands (a whole line) or a circle command (a dot).
+That way we’ll still undo the last command in the queue, but actually undo the whole stroke.

 Check the changes [here][undo2].